vercel/next.js/docs/guides/building-forms.md

 Answer the questions to create your project, and give it a name, this example uses `next-forms`.
 Next `cd` into this directory, and run `npm run dev` or `yarn dev` command to start the development server.

-Now read the localhost URL printed in the command line.
-Generally it's `http://localhost:3000`.
-Open this URL to ensure that your app is running successfully.
+Open the URL printed in the terminal to ensure that your app is running successfully.

 ## Setting up the Serverless Environment